ARMmbed/mbed-os-experimental-ble-services/doc/adr/0003-directory-structure.md

     "name": "ble-service-example"
 }
 ```

+This way a user can clone the repo and include an individual service without getting unwanted includes.

+### Extensions

 If a service needs to share some common code between multiple services this code can be made into an extension.